Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 Absolutely not.

-I recommend taking online practice tests to determine the job knowledge areas you need improvement and then focusing your studies/reading in those areas.
+I recommend taking online practice tests to determine the job knowledge areas you need improvement in and then focusing your studies/reading on those areas.

 You can find online timed practice tests on FSO Compass and the State Department.